Medicare and mental health coverage — what's available for depression and dementia

 Original Medicare covers mental health services broadly.
 Your parent can see a psychiatrist, a psychologist, a licensed social worker, or a counselor who provides mental health services.
 Medicare will cover the visit.

 The coverage applies to psychiatric care, which includes medication management for mental health conditions.
 Your parent can see a psychiatrist to get medications for depression, anxiety, or other conditions.
-The visit is covered.
-The psychiatrist can diagnose and treat the condition.
 This is not optional or experimental.
-This is standard mental health care.
+This is standard mental health care that Medicare has covered under Part B since the Mental Health Parity provisions took full effect.

 The coverage also applies to psychological services and counseling.
 Your parent can see a psychologist or licensed clinical social worker for therapy.
 The sessions are covered.
 Your parent can attend therapy once a week, twice a week, or whatever frequency the therapist recommends.
-There's no limit on the number of sessions.
+There is no annual limit on the number of sessions.

 The Copay Reality for Mental Health

-Mental health services fall under Part B of Medicare, which means they're covered like other outpatient medical services.
-Your parent pays 20 percent coinsurance after the Part B deductible is met.
+Mental health services fall under Part B, which means they're covered like other outpatient medical services.
+Your parent pays 20 percent coinsurance after the Part B deductible ($240 in 2024) is met.

 If your parent has a Medicare Advantage plan, the copay structure depends on the specific plan.
 Some plans charge a flat copay for mental health visits ($25, $30, $40).
 Some charge coinsurance.
 You need to check your parent's specific plan.